CartoDB/documentation/app/content/spatial-extension-bq/sql-reference/data.md

 * `dataset_version` version of the dataset.
 * `dataset_geo_type` type of geometry used by the geography: "POINT"/"MULTIPOINT"/"LINESTRING"/"MULTILINESTRING"/"POLYGON"/"MULTIPOLYGON"/"GEOMETRYCOLLECTION".
 * `table` name of the user BigQuery subscription table to access the dataset.
-* `associated_geography` geography associated with the dataset (NULL if category is `Geography` meanint the dataset itself is a geography); contains a subscription view name if available for the geography or the original (public) BigQuery dataset qualified name otherwise.
+* `associated_geography` geography associated with the dataset (NULL if category is `Geography` meanint the dataset itself is a geography); contains a subscription table/view if available for the geography or the original (public) BigQuery dataset qualified name otherwise.

 {{% customSelector %}}
 **Example**